Übersetzung durch Neil Mussett

 Implementation of tasks of senior judicial officers who are competent for a given matter

-(1) The proviso to this Act contained in Annex I Chapter III Subject Area A Section III No. 3 of the Unification Treaty (Einigungsvertrag) of 31 August 1990 (Federal Law Gazette 1990 Part II p.
-889) shall no longer be applied after 31 December 1996.
+(1) The proviso to the present Act contained in Annex I Chapter III Subject Area A Section III no. 3 of the Unification Treaty (Einigungsvertrag) of 31 August 1990 (Federal Law Gazette 1990 II, p.
+889) no longer apply after 31 December 1996.

-(2) Employees who were entrusted with senior judicial officers’ tasks (senior judicial officers who are competent for a given matter) in accordance with this proviso may continue to perform the tasks of a senior judicial officer in the fields assigned to them after expiry of the period named in subs.
-1.
+(2) Employees who were entrusted with senior judicial officers’ tasks (senior judicial officers who are competent for a given matter) in accordance with this proviso may continue to perform the tasks of a senior judicial officer in the fields assigned to them after expiry of the period named in subsection (1).

 (3) Senior judicial officers who are competent for a given matter may also be entrusted with senior judicial officers’ tasks in further matters after 31 December 1996 if they are suited to perform tasks in these areas on the basis of further training measures.
-This shall apply mutatis mutandis to employees who at this time have only successfully attended further training measures for the tasks of judicial administration which are carried out by civil servants of the higher intermediate service.
+This applies accordingly to employees who at this time have only successfully attended further training measures for the tasks of judicial administration which are carried out by civil servants of the higher intermediate service.

 Section 34a